 So how did a man from Pittsburgh, St. Paul, and Seattle forever change NYC’s theater district?
-Simple: by becoming a legendary writer.
+Simple: by becoming a legendary playwright.

 August Wilson was born in Pittsburgh in 1945.
-Growing up in a mostly white neighborhood and going to a mostly white school, Wilson experienced how racism affected him, and others around him, on a daily basis.
+Growing up in a mostly white neighborhood and going to a mostly white school, Wilson experienced racism, and how said racism affected others around him on a daily basis.
 He dropped out of school at age 15 when a teacher accused him of plagiarism and opted to continue his education by himself, studying Black writers at the local library.
-While he was young and growing in the Hill District of Pittsburgh, the setting of most of his plays, he learned and absorbed the voices and personalities of the neighborhood, which he would use later in his works.
+While he was young and growing up in the Hill District of Pittsburgh, the setting of most of his plays, he learned and absorbed the voices and personalities of the neighborhood, which he would use later in his works.

 It would be a while until he actually began his playwriting career.
 It all started when he moved to St. Paul Minnesota and started writing plays, adapted from Native American folk tales, for the Science Museum of Minnesota.
 After having success here, he decided to channel his old home, his friends, and his childhood experiences into original works.
 Jitney, written in 1979, and Ma Rainey’s Black Bottom, written in 1982, were produced in regional theaters and caught the eye of a Broadway legend, Lloyd Richards.